 The courses take place at the United Nations Campus in Turin, Italy:

-The lecturers are experienced international journalists, eminent scientists from nationally and internationally recognized academic and research institutions, as well as practitioners from international organizations dealing with cyber crime, biotechnology and its potential applications in bioterrorism.
+The lecturers are experienced international journalists, eminent scientists from nationally and internationally recognized academic and research institutions, as well as practitioners from international organizations dealing with cyber crimes, environmental issues, biotechnology and its potential applications in bioterrorism.

 Upon completion of the programme participants will become skilled in handling information related to new hazards to states and citizens.
 They will acquire key tools to report facts and expand their professional network by meeting key international actors in this area.
 UNICRI will grant a Certificate of Participation.